Pumpkin: Chunking

 Pumpkin chunking is a competitive activity in which teams build various mechanical devices designed to throw a pumpkin as far as possible.
 Catapults, trebuchets, ballistas and air cannons are the most common mechanisms.

 Pumpkin festivals and competitions

 Growers of giant pumpkins often compete to grow the most massive pumpkins.
 Festivals may be dedicated to the pumpkin and these competitions.
 In the United States, the town of Half Moon Bay, California, holds an annual Art and Pumpkin Festival, including the World Champion Pumpkin Weigh-Off.

-The record for the world's heaviest pumpkin, 1247 kg, was established in Italy in 2021.
+The record for the world's heaviest pumpkin, 1247 kg, was most recently set in 2023.

+A festival called Pumpkin Weeks (Kurpitsaviikot) is held every October in Salo, Finland, at which thousands of different-sized pumpkins and carved jack-o'-lanterns are presented to tourists.